Not sure what to feed birds? Consider these ten kitchen scraps and other food items that birds in your backyard will appreciate.

-By offering the right scraps to birds, in addition to traditional bird food, you’re providing a greater variety in nutrition sources, while also reducing landfill waste.
+Did you know that you can use kitchen scraps as bird food?
+By offering the right scraps to birds, in addition to traditional bird food, you provide a greater variety of nutritional sources while also reducing landfill waste.

-In no particular order, here are ten types of kitchen leftovers you can feed birds, from breakfast cereal and rice to raisins and bananas.
+In no particular order, here are ten types of kitchen leftovers and other food items you can feed birds.

 1. Cereal